loystonpais/android_kernel_qcom_sm8350/README.md

 1. Several kernel features enabled to support docker
 1. Btrfs, ntfs and exfat are supported

 # Warning ⚠️

 This kernel is for advanced users.

-# Notes
+# Usage

-1. Flash the anykernel zip via TWRP
-1. Before flashing, please backup boot, vendor_boot, dtbo & super.
+> Before flashing, please backup boot, vendor_boot, dtbo & super.
 You can restore them back later to return to the original state

+> Disable HIDE SUS MOUNTS FOR ALL PROCESSES if you are using susfs (fixes issues with chroot mounting)

+1. Flash the anykernel zip in releases via TWRP
+1. Flash rtw88 firmware magisk module from the given link below
+1. Flash nethuter module from link given below
-2. Things not working?
+1. Things not working?
 Make a github issue or use the discussions feature

 # Related

+https://github.com/loystonpais/rtw88/releases - RTW88 Firmware magiks module

 https://github.com/SherlockChiang/Nethunter_for_KernelSU - Nethunter module for kernelsu.
 It's recommended that you update the rootfs.

-https://github.com/sidex15/susfs4ksu-module/issues/86 - Fix for nethunter chroot mount issues.
-You need to run `su -c ksu_susfs hide_sus_mnts_for_all_procs 0` before mounting.
+https://github.com/sidex15/susfs4ksu-module/issues/86 - Alternative fix for nethunter chroot mount issues.
+Basically you need to run `su -c ksu_susfs hide_sus_mnts_for_all_procs 0` before mounting.